 Finding a Top Financial Advisor Firm in Orlando, Florida

 Finding a financial advisor is easier said than done.
 To help you sort through all of the options, SmartAsset compiled detailed reviews on the top financial advisor firms in Orlando, Florida.
 Below, we lay out each firm’s fee structure, account minimum and investing strategies, so you can better differentiate which firm is right for you.
-To find an individual advisor, use SmartAsset’s financial advisor matching tool, which will pair you up with financial advisors near you based on your needs.
-For information on every advisor in your area, explore SmartAdvisor Match.
+To find an advisor in your area, try SmartAsset’s free financial advisor matching tool, which will connect you with up to three local financial advisors.

 |Rank||Financial Advisor||Assets Managed||Minimum Assets||Financial Services||More Information|

 |1||Resource Consulting Group Find an Advisor||$2,030,370,126||$1,000,000|| || |

 |2||Moisand Fitzgerald Tamayo, LLC Find an Advisor||$650,420,931||$1,000,000|| || |

 |3||American Financial Advisors, Inc. Find an Advisor||$558,682,841||No set account minimum|| || |

 |4||Summit Wealth Partners, LLC Find an Advisor||$480,999,848||No set account minimum|| || |

 |5||AllGen Financial Advisors, Inc. Find an Advisor||$235,296,000||No set account minimum|| || |

 Minimum AssetsNo set account minimum

 |6||Stonebridge Financial Planning Group, LLC Find an Advisor||$141,327,488||Varies based on account type|| || |